waterfloo/8812au-20210629/README.md

 ```
 sudo uname -a; mokutil --sb-state; lsusb; rfkill list all; dkms status; iw dev
 ```
 -----

-#### This repo does not support the 8811au chipset - Please Read Issue
+#### Important: This repo does not support the 8811au or 8821au chipsets -
-#45 before attempting to install this driver.
+Please Read Issue #45 before attempting to install this driver.

 -----